 Retirement of Directors

-At every Annual General Meeting one-third of the Directors shall retire from office.
-In the event that the number is not divisible by three, then the proportion to retire shall be that which is nearest to one-third.

-The Directors to retire shall be those longest in office since they were last elected, appointed or co-opted.
-Where there are Directors who have been in office for the same length of time then, in the absence of agreement, those to retire shall be selected by lot.
+The Director’s term of office shall be three years and the director shall resign at the next Annual General Meeting following the expiration of this term.

 If a Director is required by the Articles to retire at an Annual General Meeting the retirement shall take effect on the conclusion of the meeting.

 A retiring Director is eligible for re-election or re-appointment, provided that any Director who has served nine consecutive years shall not be eligible for re-appointment or re-election until a period of at least four years has elapsed.